SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 Returns a list of all defined resizers for this window or only for the given *control*.

 #### *Rules[asText :: Boolean := *true*]*
 Returns the default resize rules, which will be applied automatically to all following defined controls for this window.
 You can either ask for textual representation or a list.
-Initialiiy, the default rules are empty.
-See [DefineResizeRule](*) below for detailed explanation of resize rules.
+Initialliy, the default rules are empty.
+See [DefineResizeRule](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#resizeminmax--string-width--integer-height--integer) below for detailed explanation of resize rules.

 ### Public Methods